 When Karen Kleiman, founder of The Postpartum Stress Center wrote the book This Isn’t What I Expected in 1994, she and her co-author Dr. Valerie Davis discovered just how many women were struggling.
 “In our clinical practices, mothers were describing experiences of loss, grief, intense anxiety, pervasive worry, along with strong feelings of doubt, lack of confidence and guilt,” Kleiman shares with Motherly.

 While it’s true that a new baby can lead anyone to second-guess themselves, for mothers with postpartum stress syndrome, that feeling never goes away.
+(We have a lot more about what to expect and prepare for in our book, The Motherly Guide to Becoming Mama.)

 How does postpartum stress syndrome differ from PPD and PPA?